 So many people after a break-up struggle to get back the emotional connection they had with their ex.
 It feels like your ex is just being polite and not really interested in talking to you?
 How do you You suspected there is no “emotional connection”, but you don’t know how to go about creating it or even know what emotional connection is.

 What exactly is emotional connection?

-Emotional connection is listening to what’s being said and also picking up the subtle clues being communicated by someone’s emotional state.
-It’s “listening” to their emotions AND reflecting back to them their emotional state in a way that validates their experience.
-The emotional connection is made is when the speaker and listener’s experience merge and become a mutual experience.
+When you’re trying to emotionally connect you’re listening to what’s being said and also picking up the subtle clues being communicated by someone’s emotional state.
+The emotional connection is made when the speaker and listener’s experience merge and become a mutual experience.

 The most interesting thing about emotional connection is that we know it when we FEEL it.
 It’s not a thought, a guess or some intellectual pursuit, it’s a feeling of one-ness.
 You may even not agree on something, but you feel heard, listened to and understood at a deeper level (emotional level).

 Need for emotional connection is in the human DNA